europace/kex-vorgang-export-api/README.md

 ## Read Anträge of a Vorgang

 * This query is implemented as a subquery of the Vorgang datatype.
-* If you do not specify an antragsnummer all antraege of a Vorgang will be exported.
+* If you do not specify an antragsnummer all Anträge of a Vorgang will be exported.

 **antraege** ( antragsnummer: String ) -> [[Antrag](#antrag)]